-The Networking Support Scheme (NSS) funding opportunity is open
+The Networking Support Scheme (NSS) funding opportunity is now open.

-The Networking Support Scheme (NSS) of the European Joint Programme on Rare Diseases is funding quarterly networking initiatives in the field of rare diseases and rare cancers, bringing together health care professionals, scientists, patient advocacy groups, early career researchers and other relevant stakeholders.
+The Networking Support Scheme (NSS) of the European Joint Programme on Rare Diseases is funding quarterly networking initiatives in the field of rare diseases and rare cancers, bringing together health care professionals, researchers, patient advocacy groups, Early Career Scientists and other relevant stakeholders.

 The scheme will provide financial support to applicants to organize workshops or conferences.
 These workshops or conferences are meant to